hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 <img src="../img/hypergeo.png" width="200">
 </p>

-This test will result in an adjusted p-value (after multiple testing correction) for each category tested.
+This test will result in a p-value that will be adjusted to consider  multiple testing correction for each category tested.

 ### Running ORA with clusterProfiler